The UConn Sexperts

 Meet the Sexperts

-Name: Parker Brobston Pronouns: she/her/hers Semester: 5 Semester as a Sexpert: 2 Major: Spanish and SLHS Hobbies: Hiking, crocheting, baking, reading Why the UConn Sexperts?
+Name: Parker Brobston Pronouns: she/her/hers Semester: 7 Semester as a Sexpert: 4 Major: Spanish and SLHS, minor in Human Rights Hobbies: Hiking, foraging, crocheting, spending time with friends Why the UConn Sexperts?
 I feel passionate about empowering students to learn more about their bodies, pleasure, contraceptive options, and informed consent through education!